symfony/symfony-docs/components/phpunit_bridge.rst

 -------------------

 .. versionadded:: 3.1
-    The ability to disable the deprecation helper was introduced in the 3.1 version of this component.
+    The mocks for DNS related functions were introduced in the 3.1 version of this component.

 Tests that make network connections, for example to check the validity of a DNS record, can be slow to execute and unreliable due to the conditions of the